 Charters Towers, 134km from Townsville, lies at the junction of the Great Inland Way (Sydney to Cooktown) and the Overlander’s Way (Townsville to Tennant Creek).
-For a time in the 19th century, Charters was the second largest city in the state and one of the biggest goldfields in Australia.
+For a time in the 19th century, Charters Towers was the second largest city in the state and one of the biggest goldfields in Australia.
 It even had its own stock exchange.
-These days it’s a beautiful showcase of fine colonial architecture.
-The Venus Gold Battery is worth a visit.
+These days the town is a beautiful showcase of fine colonial architecture.

-Further west, the historic and atmospheric Prairie Hotel, about 40km east of Hughenden, is a great pit-stop for a late lunch and also a good accommodation option (one hotel and two motel rooms).
-Publican Tom Duddy has run the place for years and knows about hospitality.
+Further west, the historic and atmospheric Prairie Hotel, about 40km east of Hughenden, is a great pit-stop for a late lunch or to stay the night.

-In Hughenden, you’ll get your first dinosaur/fossils experience at the Flinders Discovery Centre.
+In Hughenden, you’ll get your first dinosaur experience at the Flinders Discovery Centre.
 What’s the Hughenden-Fossil connection?
-Well, the region was on the edge of an ancient inland sea whose buried sediments contain a treasure trove of terrestrial and marine dinosaur fossils.
-People have been finding them here for 150 years.
+Well, the region was on the edge of an ancient inland sea whose buried sediments contain a treasure trove of terrestrial and marine dinosaur fossils that people have been discovering for the last 150 years.

-Check out the centre’s impressive array of fossilised marine reptiles and dinosaur bones and its skeletal replica of a Muttaburrasaurus, a long-necked sauropod.
+The centre has an impressive array of fossilised marine reptiles and dinosaur bones and a skeletal replica of a Muttaburrasaurus, a long-necked sauropod.

-You’ll find a number of hotel and motel accommodation options in Hughenden, including the Prairie Hotel, and if you have camping gear and a day up your sleeve, take a look at Porcupine Gorge National Park, a 65km detour north of town.
+You’ll find a number of hotel and motel accommodation options in Hughenden, including the Prairie Hotel, and if you have camping gear and a day up your sleeve, take a look at Porcupine Gorge National Park, a 65km detour to the north.

 Tip #1: Forget Jurassic on this trip.
 Google Cretaceous

-Tip #2: The main attractions on the Dinosaur Trail all cost money and you can save some by buying a discounted Extended Attractions Pass, which covers all of them, at the first one you visit.
+Tip #2: The main attractions on the Dinosaur Trail are ticketed, but you can save some by buying a discounted Extended Attractions Pass, which covers all of them, at the first one you visit.

 Day 2: HUGHENDEN TO RICHMOND (112KM)

 Don’t stress about an early start today… the next stop, Richmond, is just up the road.
-Richmond got palaeontologists excited with the 1989 local discovery of an almost complete skeleton of an ancient marine creature, plesiosaur.
+Richmond excited palaeontologists across the world with the 1989 local discovery of an almost complete skeleton of an ancient marine creature, plesiosaur.

 This and other impressive marine vertebrates as well as terrestrial dinosaur bones are housed at Kronosaurus Korner, which was ‘Dinosaur Central’ in western Queensland until later discoveries shifted a lot of the focus to Winton.